Cliff Thomas (kickboxer): Professional career

-In August 1980 Thomas defeated the previously undefeated Gordon Franks by 3rd round TKO to win the PKA Super Lightweight World Championship.
-On January 24, 1981 Thomas defeated Richard Jackson by decision to retain world title.
+In August 1980 Thomas defeated the previously undefeated Gordon Franks by 3rd-round TKO to win the PKA Super Lightweight World Championship.
+On January 24, 1981, Thomas defeated Richard Jackson by decision to retain world title.
 In April 1981 Thomas knocked out Gary Ortiz in the 2nd round.
 While on Jul 24, 1981 Thomas beat previously undefeated Paul Vizzio by TKO on NBC SportsWorld to retain title.
 Thomas finished out the year in November 1981 losing his world title to Paul Vizzio at Madison Square Garden.

 In May 1982 Thomas defeated Tony Lopez by decision.
-On August 14, 1982 Thomas TKO'd Norris Williams in the 10th round to win the PKA Lightweight World Championship (becoming a two-division champion).
+On August 14, 1982, Thomas TKO'd Norris Williams in the 10th round to win the PKA Lightweight World Championship (becoming a two-division champion).
 In November 1982 he defeated Tony Gutierrez to retain Lightweight Title.
-On March 1983 Thomas lost a decision, and the Lightweight Title, to Tony Rosser.
+In March 1983 Thomas lost a decision, and the Lightweight Title, to Tony Rosser.
 In August 1983 he defeated Tony Rosser in a rematch to regain the Lightweight Title (becoming a three-time world champion).

-On February 16, 1984 Thomas defended his title with a 3rd round KO of Robert Visitacion.
-In April 1984 he defeated Tommy Williams by 8th round TKO to win the PKA Light Welterweight World Championship (becoming a four-time champion and simultaneously holding two titles).
-On April 8, 1984 Thomas vacated the Light Welterweight title due to PKA rules preventing a competitor from holding multiple titles.
+On February 16, 1984, Thomas defended his title with a 3rd-round KO of Robert Visitacion.
+In April 1984 he defeated Tommy Williams by 8th-round TKO to win the PKA Light Welterweight World Championship (becoming a four-time champion and simultaneously holding two titles).
+On April 8, 1984, Thomas vacated the Light Welterweight title due to PKA rules preventing a competitor from holding multiple titles.
 In August 1984 he defended the Lightweight Title by TKOing England's Nick McClellan in the 7th round.
-On November 3, 1984 he defeated George Sorrell by 4th round TKO.
+On November 3, 1984, he defeated George Sorrell by 4th-round TKO.

 In 1985 Thomas defended the Lightweight Title against Kevin Hillhouse, Gary Garner, and Byron Robinson, winning all by KO.
 In 1985, Thomas fought Curtis Bush in a non-title bout in Atlanta, Georgia and lost by unanimous decision over five rounds.
 In 1986 Thomas also lost the PKA World Lightweight title in a decision to Leo Loucks.

-On March 14, 1987 Thomas KO'd Thomas Chesterfield in the 9th round to win the ISKA Light Welterweight World Championship (becoming a five-time champion).
+On March 14, 1987, Thomas KO'd Thomas Chesterfield in the 9th round to win the ISKA Light Welterweight World Championship (becoming a five-time champion).
 He later KO'd Chesterfield again in an 8th round rematch.
 In August of1988, Thomas defended his ISKA title by KO'ing Eric Melton in the 4th round.
-On October 8, 1988 he defeated Davy Johnston by TKO in the 3rd round.
+On October 8, 1988, he defeated Davy Johnston by TKO in the 3rd round.

-Thomas retired, but came out retirement on May 25, 2002 and KO'd Canada’s Thomas Downing in the 5th round to win the KICK Middleweight World Championship (becoming a six-time champion).
+Thomas retired, but came out retirement on May 25, 2002, and KO'd Canada's Thomas Downing in the 5th round to win the KICK Middleweight World Championship (becoming a six-time champion).
 Then on Sep 29, 2002 he KO'd North American Champion Michael Corleone to win another KICK World Championship (becoming a seven-time champion at age 45).